syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when the supplied startDate plus the supplied days argument results in an invalid date.
+'#NUM!'-occurs when the supplied startDate plus the supplied days argument results in an invalid date.

-#VALUE!-occurs when the supplied startDate or any of the value in the supplied [holidays] array is not valid dates, when the supplied days argument is non-numeric.
+'#VALUE!'-occurs when the supplied startDate or any of the value in the supplied [holidays] array is not valid dates, when the supplied days argument is non-numeric.

 #### ISOWeekNum